FrostyTheSouthernSnowman/web3-specs/specs/connection.md

 3: A message containing the data `who peers` is sent to all the device's peers to which they will respond with a list of peer IPs separated by white spaces.
 These IPs are stored for later use.

+The next time the node connects, it can use the newly created records to bypass step 1.